 Use Your Personality

 A lot of my freelance writing jobs are totally boring.
 However, some of the jobs require an infusion of my amazing personality and/or hilarious anecdotes.
 In a sea of other writers competing for the same jobs, it doesn’t hurt to let your individuality shine.
 Just be yourself.
 Better yet, be a more interesting version of yourself.
 Trust me….it helps!

 Apply for Jobs on Job Boards…Or Not

 A lot of people apply for freelance writing jobs at Elance.com or BloggingPro.com, and that may be a good way to get started.
 However, from my experience, the jobs posted are low-paying.
 Plus, a million people instantly apply for every job that’s posted, making it increasingly difficult to get your foot in the door.
 Although I personally don’t apply for jobs on job boards, I do think it’s worth your time if you’re just getting started.
 At the same time, don’t get your hopes up.

 Start a Blog

-Having your own blog is an excellent way to showcase your writing skillz.
-You simply would not believe how many writing jobs I have gotten just because this crazy ol’ blog exists.
-However, if you do decide to start a blog to get freelance writing jobs, it’s important to post frequently.
+Having your own blog is an excellent way to showcase your writing skills.
+You wouldn’t believe how many jobs I’ve gotten just because this crazy ol’ blog exists.
+However, if you decide to start a blog to get freelance writing jobs, it’s important to post frequently.
 If someone finds your blog and notices that you haven’t posted in a month, they will not be impressed.
 Although I post almost every day, posting 2-3 times a week is enough to be considered “up to date.”
 And, if you make the topic of your blog broad enough, that shouldn’t be a problem.